What Is a Transfer of Equity? Process & Explanation

 ‘Equity’ refers to the value of your property that you actually own.

-If you have fully paid your mortgage, the equity equals the current market value of the property.
+If you have fully paid your mortgage, the equity equals the property’s current market value.
 You’ll need this in case you plan to remortgage with a lender.

 But if you have a mortgage, the value of your equity is the difference between the current value of your property and the amount you still owe on that mortgage.
 The computation for that would be as follows: